- Related Resources

 The workshop has concluded, please check back for future dates

 Location and Times

-The course will be held on the University of Maryland Baltimore campus in the BioParkII building at 801 W. Baltimore St. Baltimore, MD 21201 [Google map].
-The workshop will be in the "Invent and Advance" conference room on the first floor to the right of the front desk.
+The course will be held on the University of Maryland Baltimore campus in the Health Sciences Facility, Building 3, at 670 W. Baltimore St., Baltimore, MD 21201 [Google map].

 Check-in for the workshop will be from 12:30PM-1:00PM on Monday.
 The workshop will run from 1:00 PM to 5:00 PM on Monday, and then from 9:00AM to 5:00PM each day for the rest of the week.
 Continental breakfast and lunch will be provided Tuesday through Friday.

 Directions can be found here.
-Parking is available for $9.00 per day in a garage at the corner of W. Baltimore and Poppleton, this is about 1 block from our building.
+Parking is available for $9.00 per day in a garage at the corner of W. Baltimore and Poppleton, this is about 2 blocks from our building.
+Street parking is available.

 The closest airport is Baltimore Washington International Thurgood Marshall Airport (BWI).
 Other airports in the region (1 - 1.5 hours away) are Dulles and Reagan National.